platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 cd apps/movie-quotes-frontend/
 ```

-And then we'll create a new `package.json` file:
+And then we will create a new `package.json` file:

 ```bash
 npm init --yes